ardunster/nextjs-ssr/README.md

 ## Adding Blog Content

 Modify or add markdown files in the `src/assets/articles` directory, and refresh to see the results in app!
+The file name and path relative to `articles/` will be the post slug in the `hostname/articles/slug` path.
+Supports nested subdirectories, for example for writing articles by year.

 At the top of each file is a YAML based frontmatter section that requires these fields:

 `title`: The article title that will display in the list of articles and at the top of the article page.
 `date`: Publishing date of the article.
 Enclose in quotes to prevent automatic parsing into a date object.